Sargentsteak/memories-web/README.md

-# memories-web
+# memories-web MERN stack
-CRUD Based application for creating memories.
+CRUD Based application for creating memories using the MERN stack.
 Ive used a MongoDb cloud platform for the backend. https://www.mongodb.com/basics/mongodb-atlas-tutorial for setting up the backend